I’ve been getting questions on how to fill out the application for American Express business cards.

 These are the top American Express business cards in my opinion:

-- American Express Business Gold Rewards – 50,000 Membership Rewards points after spending $5,000 within 3 months (offer expired)
+- The Business Gold Rewards Card from American Express OPEN – 25,000 AMEX Membership Rewards points after you spend $5,000 on purchases within the 1st 3 months of opening your account

 That said, keep in mind that sudden increased spending on American Express business cards seem to trigger of Financial Reviews of all your credit cards by American Express.